How to Perform Mobile Website Testing

 By Jash Unadkat, Technical Content Writer at BrowserStack - February 12, 2021

-First things first, let’s understand why it is critical for businesses to perform mobile web testing.
-Subsequently, this guidepost will explore three different methods to conduct mobile web testing.
+This guidepost aims to explain why it is critical for businesses to perform mobile web testing.
+Subsequently, it will also illustrate three different methods to conduct mobile web testing.

 Let’s begin by going through some key statistics: